ai-in-pm/Adam-2.0-AI-PM-Co-Pilot/README.md

    python main.py
    ```

-## Next Steps - PHASE 2
+## PHASE 2 Completed
-This is the second phase of developing Adam 2.0.
-We've successfully integrated a Large Language Model (GPT-4) to enhance Adam's natural language understanding and generation capabilities.
-The next steps involve:

 - Improving the User Interface: Enhancing the GUI to display Adam's responses directly in the application window.
+      -Implemented Large Language Models - ChatGPT and Ollama

+## Next Steps

+PHASE 3
-- Incorporating Eleven Labs: Adding functionalities from Eleven Labs for improved speech synthesis and recognition to make Adam more interactive and user-friendly.
+- Incorporate Eleven Labs: Adding functionalities from Eleven Labs for improved speech synthesis and recognition to make Adam more interactive and user-friendly.

-- Expanding Project Management Features: Implementing specific project management functionalities such as task tracking, timeline management, and resource allocation.
+PHASE 4
+-Add open source code called "llm-data-creation" developed by Microsoft.
+This will be used to train Adam based on Synthetic Datasets.
+   -GitHub Repository to llm-data-creation:  https://github.com/microsoft/llm-data-creation

 Stay tuned for updates and contributions to these exciting developments!
 ## Contributing
 We welcome contributions from the community!
 To contribute to the project, follow these steps: